 Organizations increasingly need to rely on technology to remove tedious, labor-intensive, and non-value-generating tasks from employee workloads.
 Automation, AI and machine learning all need to be leveraged for transactional processing over manual data entry to free up time and reduce costs.
 Instead, finance teams will spend their time on operational insights and predictive financial modeling to drive efficiency and scalability.
 In fact, almost two-thirds of CFOs anticipate that over half their time will be spent on predictive analysis, according to Raul Vega, CEO of Auxis.

 How do you get there?
 Having access to the data is the first step, but it’s not enough.
 Here is where charisma comes in.
-Investing in software is the arguably easy part.
+Investing in software is arguably the easy part.
 In order to be a true data-driven organization, you have to also change the culture throughout the organization, where all meaningful decisions must be based on accurate and timely data.
 As the central pillar of this paradigm shift, CFOs are tasked with creating a foundation of professionals who rely on the data vs. intuition to make decisions.
 As one CFO noted at the event, “everyone is struggling with this.”

 Data integrity is the first place to begin to build a culture of data-driven decision-makers.
 Systems must integrate and share data seamlessly and accurately, so data can be accessed and analyzed in near-real-time, without the need for major data mining initiatives.
 Once organizations can rely on the quality of the data, the next step is to move into a state to let the data work for you with predictive analytics and dashboards.